maxim-danilov/maxim-danilov.github.io/_posts/2018-07-16-make-linux-terminal-great-again.markdown

 ![image-title-here](/assets/img/0006.gif){:class="img-responsive"}

-Press right arrow to use the suggestion.
+Press the right arrow to use the suggestion.

 ### Remove hostname
 The username takes some space of your terminal.
 We’ll remove this.